Reason for Policy

 c.
 Modified or amended.

 - Upon notification, administrative offices throughout the College will take all requisite actions to record and implement the final decision of the College.
-Appeal decisions made by the Vice President of Finance and Administration are final.
+Appeal decisions made by the Director of Finance are final.

 - Procedures for Responding to Violations of Sexual Misconduct Policy